 The Chilean legal system defines privileged information as any information – related to one or more issuers of shares, to their businesses or to one or more shares issued by them – not disclosed to the market and whose knowledge, by its nature, is capable of influencing the quotation of the issued shares, as well as the information held on the acquisition or disposal operations to be carried out by an institutional investor in the stock market.
 It is also worth mentioning that Law No 18,045 assumes that the directors, managers, administrators, principal executives and liquidators of an issuer of securities or institutional investor are in the possession of privileged information.

 The General Banking Act provides some specific offences that affect banking activity and bank staff.
 The most common crime covered by this law is related to the fraudulent obtainment of loans, where a person who, by providing false data about his or her situation or assets, causes damage to the bank or financial institution.
-It is also worth mentioning that the General Banking Act provide for a specific criminal offence that sanctions unauthorised banking activity.
+It is also worth mentioning that the General Banking Act provides for a specific criminal offence that sanctions unauthorised banking activity.

 The Chilean Tax Code, in its Article 97 No 4, sets out various hypotheses of tax fraud punishable under Chilean legislation.
 The system does not distinguish between tax fraud and mere tax evasion, however, it requires the use of fraudulent procedures or machinations.
 This means that Chilean legislation combines the criminalisation of mere tax evasion with a fraud model that is oriented according to the offence of fraud.